 Learn to use this framework early on your journey to financial independence.
-Let this framework be your main tool to save more, earn more while working less.
+Let this framework be your main tool to save more, and earn more while working less.

 Make a vision board to get out of debt and visualize it every day

 Once you know what your strengths are and what you would like to achieve in your life, create a small vision board for your life goals.
-Visualize it everyday by keeping it in front of you.
+Visualize it every day by keeping it in front of you.

 If being a millionaire is your dream, don’t be shy.
 Put it front and center on your vision board.
-If being financially independent and be your own boss is your passion, put that in big bold letters.
+If being financially independent and being your own boss is your passion, put that in big bold letters.
 Whatever you decide to achieve, let it sink into your subconscious every day.
 Let your dreams flow through your being once a day and see them come to reality with smart work.

 Reduce recurring bills and save money fast